 The science of dentistry has advanced significantly in the last 30 years.
 Patients who are missing teeth now have several great options available to restore their smiles.
-Dental bridges are a popular and long established method of filling in these gaps in your smile.
-Dental implants are a solution that has increased in popularity in recent years.
+Dental implants and bridges are a solution that has increased in popularity in recent years.
 But what’s the difference between a dental bridge vs. implant?
 And which option is right for you?

 Most dentists including Dr. Donna Vagnozzi-Bucci of Family & Spa Dentistry of Pennington, NJ prefer implants due to their strength, longevity and ease of care.
 However, you and your dentist need to consider numerous factors, including if your tooth loss is recent or happened years ago.